 A flawed measure:

-- Asking direct questions is unreliable because many of our daily decisions are made without much conscious thought and we post-rationalize decisions to ensure consistency with our internal model of the world.
+- Asking direct questions is unreliable because many of our daily decisions are made without much conscious thought and we post-rationalise decisions to ensure consistency with our internal model of the world.
 When people answer direct questions they attempt to rationalise their decisions and behaviour.
 They naturally construct a narrative that explains their actions in a rational and consistent way.

 - However, this fails to capture many of the underlying motivations of human behaviour.
-Further, as our brains use mental short-cuts to save energy and speed up decision making, we are prone to making sub-optimal and often irrational decisions.
+Further, as our brains use mental short-cuts (heuristics) to save energy and speed up decision making, we are prone to making sub-optimal and often irrational decisions.
 This is contrary to how we like to perceive ourselves and naturally we don’t articulate this when answering survey questions.